 6. Leverage Automation to Streamline Operations

-Automation can significantly empower your packers and streamline the packing process by reducing manual labor.
+Fulfillment automation can significantly empower your packers and streamline the packing process by reducing manual labor.
 While automation is a broad term, it is widely used at various phases of the packing process to improve speed, accuracy and consistency while maintaining operational scalability.
 Some common approaches are:

 - Automated packing machines can automatically pack products into the relevant boxes, reducing the need for human intervention